allen-cell-animated/cell-feature-explorer/CONTRIBUTING.md

 4. Submit a pull request to merge your fork's branch into this repository, via GitHub.

+### Deployment

+#### Staging deployment
+Automatically builds from `main`, can also be manually triggered on github actions.
+Optional input for pointing the staging build at the non production database.
+But will default to the production database on automatic builds.

+#### Production deployment
+On `main` branch
+1. Make a new version: `npm version [patch/minor/major]`
+2. Push the new package.json version: `git push origin main`
+3. Push the new tag: `git push origin [NEW_TAG]`

+This will trigger a github workflow which copies the assets from the staging bucket into the production bucket.

 ## Questions or Thoughts?

 Talk to us on [one of our community forums][community].